 Many proposed detection approaches rely on network traffic analysis classification to detect the botnets.
-Some of the works in this category focus on specific types of botnets while others attempt to build a general model for more than one botnets.
-In early 2000, most of the proposed systems were specifically focused on botnets utilizing IRC (e.g. [3]) while recent research is more focused on P2P and HTTP based botnets (i.e. [4], [5] and [6]).
+Some of the works in this category focus on specific types of botnets, whereas others attempt to build a general model for more than one botnet.
+In early 2000, most of the proposed systems were specifically focused on botnets utilizing IRC (e.g., [3]), whereas recent research has been more focused on P2P- and HTTP-based botnets (e.g., [4]-[6]).
 Given that botnets use automatic update mechanisms, botnet monitoring and detection approaches need to be active and continuous as well.
 This could potentially enable them to learn new patterns and adapt to the changes in the botnet evolution.
-Hence, machine learning techniques (i.e. classification and clustering) are one of the highly employed techniques in this field.
+Hence, machine learning techniques (i.e., classification and clustering) are one of the highly employed techniques in this field.
 The clustering and classification techniques that are used for traffic analysis require the network traffic to be represented in a meaningful way to enable automatic pattern recognition.
 Thus, an important component for such systems is extracting the meaningful features (attributes) from the network traffic.
 However, feature extraction has always been a challenge.
 To this end, different botnet detection and analysis systems have come up with their own sets of features to represent the network traffic consisting of network packets.
-Network packets include two main parts: (i) Packet header, which includes the control information of the protocols used on the network, and (ii) Packet payload, which includes the application information used on the network.
-So, some detection and analysis systems only use network packet headers (i.e. [5], [6] and [7]) as the basis for their features, while others take advantage of packet payloads (i.e. [8], [9]).
-Among the group using packet headers, flow-based feature extraction methods are highly employed in the recent literature [6][7][10][11].
-In such methods, communication packets are aggregated into flows and then statistics are calculated.
+Network packets include two main parts: 1) packet header, which includes the control information of the protocols used on the network, and 2) packet payload, which includes the application information used on the network.
+Hence, some detection and analysis systems only use network packet headers (e.g., [5], [6], and [8]) as the basis for their features, whereas others take advantage of packet payloads (e.g., [9] and [10]).
+Among the group using packet headers, flow-based feature extraction methods are highly employed in the recent literature [6], [8], [11], [12].
+In such methods, communication packets are aggregated into flows, and then, statistics are calculated.
 Systems that generate flows and extract such features are called flow exporters.
 Given that botnets employ encryption techniques to avoid the detection systems that analyze the communication information embedded in the packet payload, flow exporters can be very effective since they summarize the traffic utilizing only network packet headers.
-In this research, our aim is to investigate the magnitude of the effect of flow exporters in botnet traffic detection and analysis systems.
-Thus, five open source flow exporters, namely Maji, YAF, Softflowd, Tranalyzer and Netmate, along with five highly employed machine learning techniques, namely C4.5, SVM, Naive-Bayes, Bayesian Networks and Artificial Neural Networks (ANN), are utilized.
-Moreover, to study the effect of protocol filters, we conduct three sets of experiments; the first set of experiments study the analysis and classification of botnet traffic using all of the traffic flows, the second set performs the same study using only the HTTP traffic flows, i.e. employing an HTTP protocol filter, and the third set uses only the DNS traffic flows utilizing a DNS protocol filter.
+In this paper, our aim is to investigate the magnitude of the effect of flow exporters in botnet traffic detection and analysis systems.
+Thus, five opensource flow exporters, namely, Maji, Yet Another Flow Sensor (YAF), Softflowd, Tranalyzer, and Network Measurement and Accounting System (Netmate), along with five highly employed machine learning techniques, namely, C4.5, support vector machine (SVM), Naive Bayes, Bayesian networks, and artificial neural networks (ANNs), are utilized.
+Moreover, to study the effect of protocol filters, we conduct three sets of experiments; the first set of experiments studies the analysis and classification of botnet traffic using all of the traffic flows, the second set performs the same study using only the HTTP traffic flows, i.e., employing an HTTP protocol filter, and the third set uses only the DNS traffic flows utilizing a DNS protocol filter.
 Last but not the least, we have evaluated all of these systems and their combinations on eight different botnet data sets.

-The remainder of the paper is organized as follows: The botnet traffic analysis and classification systems reported in the literature are summarized in section II.
-All the tools, the data sets and the methodology employed are presented in Section III.
+The remainder of this paper is organized as follows.
+The botnet traffic analysis and classification systems reported in the literature are summarized in Section II.
+All the tools, the data sets, and the methodology employed are presented in Section III.
 Evaluation and results are discussed in Section IV.
 Finally, conclusions are drawn and future work is discussed in Section V.